AmyStephen/amystephen.github.com/_posts/2014-08-04-quality-and-community-software.md

 #### Developer Responsibility

-The only responsibility a developer has in an open source community is to release software using an open source license.
+The only responsibility a developer has in an open source community is to release software using an [open source license](http://opensource.org/licenses).
-Period.
 It is important to make that clear from the start and to support developers in that regard.
 We expect nothing other than a valid license.

-The message must be that sharing software freely gets you in the game and you are encouraged to play.
+The message to developers must be that sharing software freely gets you in the game and you are encouraged to play.
+We got your back.

 #### Community Responsibility